alfredsasko/disaster-response-classifier/README.md

 The purpose of this repository is to share with fellow data scientists on how to design and deploy Natural Language Processing application following the CRISP-DM process.

 ## 2. Results<a name="results"></a>
-Passing all CRISP-DM phases you should end up with deployed _Disaster Response Workflow Tool_ at Heroku.
-You can have fun and play with a tool [here](#).
+Passing all CRISP-DM phases you should end up with deployed _Disaster Response Workflow Tool_ using Elastic Beanstalk (AWS).
+You can have fun and play with a tool [here](http://drp-app-prod.eu-central-1.elasticbeanstalk.com/).
 Refer to this [series article](#) for more details.

 ### 2.1 Business Understanding
 During natural disasters, response teams are overwhelmed by thousands of messages either directly or through social media.
 They need to filter relevant requests, analyze, prioritize them to make sure that proper organization responds timely to help impacted individuals.